meashishpatel/Xamin/README.md

-# MARVIN - AI Examination System
+# XAMIN - AI Examination System

 Conducting examination and answer sheet evaluation are hectic testing tools for assessing academic achievement, integration of ideas and ability to recall, but are expensive, resource